UBS

 Financing Destruction, Fueling Biodiversity Loss

 UBS plays a key role in the destruction of global biodiversity by financing extractive industries responsible for deforestation, pollution, and violations of Indigenous peoples’ and local communities rights.
-Ranked among the worst international banks for investments in fossil fuels, UBS has injected more than $210 billion into this sector since the Paris Agreement, between 2016 and 2023.
-Despite its commitments, UBS continues to financially support companies like Chevron, TotalEnergies, and Shell with a $44.9 billion investment in 2024.
+Ranked among the worst international banks for investments in fossil fuels, UBS has injected more than $210 billion into this sector since the Paris Agreement, between 2016 and 2023 (1).

 The Amazon